weder96/aws-certification-learning/module-1/README.md

 **High‌ ‌Availability‌** ‌

-High‌ ‌availability‌ ‌means‌ ‌having‌ ‌redundant‌ ‌copies‌ ‌of‌ ‌an‌ ‌object‌ ‌or‌ ‌resource‌ ‌to‌ ‌make‌ ‌sure‌ ‌that‌ ‌another‌ ‌can‌‌ take‌ ‌its‌ ‌place‌ ‌when‌ ‌something‌ ‌happens‌ ‌to‌ ‌it.‌ ‌High‌ ‌availability‌ ‌can‌ ‌apply‌ ‌to‌ ‌almost‌ ‌anything:‌ ‌compute‌‌ servers,‌ ‌data‌ ‌storage,‌ ‌databases,‌ ‌networks,‌ ‌etc.‌ ‌High‌ ‌availability‌ ‌is‌ ‌one‌ ‌of‌ ‌the‌ ‌main‌ ‌selling‌ ‌points‌ ‌of‌‌ using‌ ‌the‌ ‌cloud.‌ ‌It‌ ‌might‌ ‌be‌ ‌expensive,‌ ‌but‌ ‌companies‌ ‌that‌ ‌cannot‌ ‌risk‌ ‌having‌ ‌downtime‌ ‌nor‌ ‌data‌ ‌loss‌‌ should‌ ‌build‌ ‌highly‌ ‌available‌ ‌infrastructures‌ ‌in‌ ‌the‌ ‌cloud‌ ‌to‌ ‌protect‌ ‌their‌ ‌assets.‌ ‌Furthermore, ‌ ‌because‌‌ the‌ ‌data‌ ‌centers‌ ‌in‌ ‌the‌ ‌cloud‌ ‌are‌ ‌geographically‌ ‌distributed‌ ‌and‌ ‌are‌ ‌usually‌ ‌far‌ ‌apart‌ ‌from‌ ‌one‌ ‌another,‌‌ in‌ ‌case‌ ‌one‌ ‌of‌ ‌these‌ ‌data‌ ‌centers‌ ‌go‌ ‌offline,‌ ‌other‌ ‌data‌ ‌centers‌ ‌are‌ ‌not‌ ‌affected‌ ‌and‌ ‌can‌  continue‌ serving‌ ‌you.‌ ‌
+High‌ ‌availability‌ ‌means‌ ‌having‌ ‌redundant‌ ‌copies‌ ‌of‌ ‌an‌ ‌object‌ ‌or‌ ‌resource‌ ‌to‌ ‌make‌ ‌sure‌ ‌that‌ ‌another‌ ‌can‌‌ take‌ ‌its‌ ‌place‌ ‌when‌ ‌something‌ ‌happens‌ ‌to‌ ‌it.‌ ‌

+High‌ ‌availability‌ ‌can‌ ‌apply‌ ‌to‌ ‌almost‌ ‌anything:‌ ‌compute‌‌ servers,‌ ‌data‌ ‌storage,‌ ‌databases,‌ ‌networks,‌ ‌etc.‌

+‌High‌ ‌availability‌ ‌is‌ ‌one‌ ‌of‌ ‌the‌ ‌main‌ ‌selling‌ ‌points‌ ‌of‌‌ using‌ ‌the‌ ‌cloud.‌ ‌It‌ ‌might‌ ‌be‌ ‌expensive,‌ ‌but‌ ‌companies‌ ‌that‌ ‌cannot‌ ‌risk‌ ‌having‌ ‌downtime‌ ‌nor‌ ‌data‌ ‌loss‌‌ should‌ ‌build‌ ‌highly‌ ‌available‌ ‌infrastructures‌ ‌in‌ ‌the‌ ‌cloud‌ ‌to‌ ‌protect‌ ‌their‌ ‌assets.‌ ‌

+Furthermore, ‌ ‌because‌‌ the‌ ‌data‌ ‌centers‌ ‌in‌ ‌the‌ ‌cloud‌ ‌are‌ ‌geographically‌ ‌distributed‌ ‌and‌ ‌are‌ ‌usually‌ ‌far‌ ‌apart‌ ‌from‌ ‌one‌ ‌another,‌‌ in‌ ‌case‌ ‌one‌ ‌of‌ ‌these‌ ‌data‌ ‌centers‌ ‌go‌ ‌offline,‌ ‌other‌ ‌data‌ ‌centers‌ ‌are‌ ‌not‌ ‌affected‌ ‌and‌ ‌can‌  continue‌ serving‌ ‌you.‌ ‌

 **Fault‌ ‌Tolerance‌** ‌